yugoccp/slack2discord/README.md

 # Slack2DiscordJS  - a script to help you transfer Slack messages to Discord
-This is an utils project to transfer Slack backup messages to Discord.
+This is an simple CLI app to transfer Slack backup messages to Discord.

 ## Simple steps:
 1. Export Slack backup messages.
 2. Create Discord Bot with proper permissions.
 3. Register Bot to the target Server.
-4. Install this project
+4. Install this project CLI
-5. Configure script (botToken, server and messages path)
-6. Parse your messages.
-7. Send your message to Discord!
+5. Send your message to Discord!

 ## Export Slack backup messages
 Please follow the official Slack instructions to export and download your Workspace messages: